timothymcmackin/public-api-sdk-generator/docs/EditorialApi.md

 **Search editorial content**

 This endpoint searches for editorial images.
 If you specify more than one search parameter, the API uses an AND condition.
 Array parameters can be specified multiple times; in this case, the API uses an AND or an OR condition with those values, depending on the parameter.
-You can also filter search terms out in the &#x60;query&#x60; parameter by prefixing the term with NOT.
+You can also filter search terms out in the `query` parameter by prefixing the term with NOT.

-### Example
+### Example {#searchEditorial-example}

 ```javascript
 const sstk = require("shutterstock-api");